mkatalanos/ComPPare/examples/advanced_demo/4-DoNotOptimize/README.md

 ---

 ## 5. Google Benchmark's Solution

-The answer to the seemingly conflicting ideas of: `optimize`, `keep my operation` was solved by Google in their [benchmark](https://github.com/google/benchmark) -- a microbenchmarking library.
+Optimization is important to understand the performance of particular operations in production builds.
+This creates the conflicting ideas of `optimize` but `do not optimize away`.
+This was solved by Google in their [benchmark](https://github.com/google/benchmark) -- a microbenchmarking library.
 Google Benchmark provides `benchmark::DoNotOptimize()` to prevent variables from being optimized away.

 With the same SAXPY function, we simply add DoNotOptimize() around the temporary variable `yout`
 ```cpp